Sumnimarana1/Goup2-Workshop/README.md

 ## Prerequsites
 1. Have Cloudera Quickstart installed in you systems.
 2. Make sure you are logged in at Cloudera Manager.
-3. Varify folllowing services are up- impala, Hive, Hue, HDFS
+3. Verify folllowing services are up- impala, Hive, Hue, HDFS.

 ## Aggregate: